akarneliuk/exchange-prototype/README.md

 - Split `order` into `order_gateway` (user-facing application) and `trading_unit` (matching engine part).
 - Build a single client `client_receiver`, which listens both for multicast and unicast using `poll()`. **DONE**
 - Replace string encoding with structs for sending messages between applications.
 Data shall be sent in network-byte order, big-endian format. *IN PROGRESS*
-- Normalize all timestamps on exchange to be in nanoseconds from UTC midnight in logs and messages. **DONE**
+- Normalize all timestamps on exchange to be in nanoseconds from UTC midnight in logs and messages.
+- Add `shutdown()` to close the socket properly for TCP sessions for `order` and `client_s`.

 ### after-cs50-3 sprint
 - Implement `Nasdaq Basic` protocol to provide the market_data to the clients.